-The late assignment contract will be issued when it is the first occurrence of an assignment being submitted late during the semester.
+• The late assignment contract will be issued when it is the first occurrence of an assignment being submitted late during the semester.

+Student Name: Date:

+Identify the Late Assignment:

+Reason for the late assignment: (to be completed by the stud lent)

+learning contract. ignment is submitted late wit ulate more than two (2) in a 1 hin the same semester, it will result in a 16-week course.

+Designated Instructor Signature

+Student Signature:

+Date:

-Student Name: Date: Identify the Late Assignment: Reason for the late assignment: (to be completed by the student) • In the event another assignment is submitted late within the same semester, it will result in a learning contract. • Student may not accumulate more than two (2) in a 16-week course.
-Designated Instructor Signature: Student Signature: See the Nursing Student Handbook policy for "Policies for Clinical Experience" for details regarding clinical contracts.
+See the Nursing Student Handbook policy for "Policies for Clinical Experience" for details regarding clinical contracts.

 Students are encouraged to make an appointment with their advisor and/or the nursing-designated counselor to discuss issues that may be affecting their full student potential.

-Reviewed: May 2015, May 2016, May 2018, May 2019,
+Reviewed: May 2015, May 2016, May 2018, May 2019, May 2020, May 2021 Reviewed/Revised: May 2017